1. Help: there's no snow!

 It's a good idea to carry a foil blanket, water, snacks, bandages and a pair of first aid scissors to deal with minor injuries.
 If someone in your group has an accident, keep the injured person still and as warm and comfortable as possible, taking off their skis to make a cross on the slopes above them to warn other skiers.

-The European emergency number is 112, while in North America it's 911 - and remember that ski instructors are trained in first aid as well as ski patrollers, who will organise the rescue.
+The European emergency number is 112, while in North America it's 911.
+Remember that ski instructors are trained in first aid, as are ski patrollers, who'll organise the rescue.

 3. Cancellation of lessons

 Lessons can be cancelled due to any number of reasons, from avalanches on the mountain to lift closure, or even accident and illness.
-In the first instance, I recommend having a friendly chat to the ski school.
+In the first instance, have a chat to the ski school.
 If they've had to cancel, they may refund you or help make alternative arrangements.